mgarythomas/mgarythomas.github.io/content/architecture/_index.md

 ---

 # Standing on the shoulders of giants
 I wasn't sure where to start with the description of architecture, but I have read so much different content over time that it is worth calling out so many people who have helped shape my thinking.
+In no particular order:

 | Name | Description |
 | --- | --- |